Byzantine Robust Cooperative Multi-Agent Reinforcement Learning as a Bayesian Game: Algorithm

 Next, we formulate the Bellman-type equation for the two Q functions, which we call the robust Harsanyi-Bellman equation.
 This update differs from the conventional approach by considering the posterior belief over other agents and the worst-case adversary.

 \begin{definition} \emph{We define the robust Harsanyi-Bellman equation for Q function as:}

 \end{definition} This Q function can be estimated via Temporal Difference (TD) loss.

-\begin{proposition}[Convergence] \emph{Assume the belief is updated via Bayes' rule, the space of state, actions and belief are finite, updating value functions by robust Harsanyi-Bellman equation converge to the optimal value $Q^i_{*}(s, \overline{\mathbf a}, b^i)$ and $Q^i_{*}(s, \mathbf a, b^i)$.} \end{proposition} The proof is deferred to Appendix. \ref{contraction-supp}.
+\begin{proposition}[Convergence] \emph{Assume the belief is updated via Bayes' rule, the space of state, actions and belief are finite, updating value functions by robust Harsanyi-Bellman equation converge to the optimal value $Q^i_{*}(s, \overline{\mathbf a}, b^i)$ and $Q^i_{*}(s, \mathbf a, b^i)$.} \end{proposition} \emph{Proof sketch.} The proof is done by combining the standard convergence proof of Q function with adversaries and Bayesian belief update, and showing our Q function forms a contraction mapping.
+Next, applying Banach’s fixed point theorem completes the proof.
+See full proof in Appendix. \ref{contraction-supp}.